Six sixes, and the fastest fifty

 One of the great physical feats in Test cricket came to an end.
 The heat and humidity of Madras got to Dean Jones, but only in a physical sense.
 During his epic innings of 210, he was overcome by nausea on the pitch.
 After it, he was put on an intravenous drip.
 Batting for eight and a half hours he scored Australia's first Test double-century in India.
 Jones made a more modest 24 in the second innings, but every one of those runs was important: this was only the second tied Test in history.

 A controversial bowler and successful coach was born.
-Although Wayne Clark was suspected of throwing during his career, Australia were so short of pace bowling during the early Packer years that he played in 10 Tests.
+Although Wayne Clark was suspected of throwing during his career, Australia were so short of pace bowling during the early Packer years that he played in ten Tests.
 He was successful too, taking 44 wickets at 28.72.
 Although he never took five wickets in an innings, he picked up four wickets seven times, including five in the 1977-78 series against India and in both innings in Georgetown later that season.
 He coached Yorkshire to the County Championship title in 2001, their first since 1968, and looked after Western Australia until 2006-07.

 Bangladesh's first Test captain was born.
 In their debut Test in 2000-01 in Dhaka, Naimur Rahman also became the first Bangladeshi to take five wickets in an innings.
 His six wickets in India's total of 429 cost him 132 runs, and a second-innings total of 91 all out cost Bangladesh the match.
 Naimur had been playing one-day internationals since 1994-95, but without conspicuous success: his ODI bowling average was 98.62.

 Birth of Zimbabwe left-arm spinner Graeme Cremer.
 He was selected for the Test side at 18, following the exits of Paul Strang and Andy Whittall.
 Cremer took six wickets in his first two Tests, in Bangladesh in 2005, and 6 for 46 against Kenya on ODI debut in 2009.
 He was given the captaincy for a limited-overs series against India in June 2016, and also led the Test side against New Zealand shortly after.
+He made his maiden Test hundred that year, in Harare against Sri Lanka, and a year later, in Colombo, he took nine wickets in a narrow loss.

 The day Durham won their third County Championship in six years after beating Nottinghamshire by eight wickets at Chester-le-Street.
 It was their tenth win of the season and their captain Paul Collingwood dedicated the title triumph to Geoff Cook, their head coach, who suffered a heart attack mid-way through the season.